Skip to main content

 DTC

 Disability Tax Credit.
 A federal tax credit from CRA.
-Approval unlocks the RDSP savings plan and the Child Disability Benefit.
+DTC approval is required to open an RDSP and is a prerequisite for Child Disability Benefit payments (which also depend on Canada Child Benefit eligibility).
 Read the full guide →

 E